Items tagged “emergency medicine”

 Endovascular aneurysm repair

 Endovascular aneurysm repair (EVAR) was first pioneered in the early 1990s.
-Since then technology of the devices has rapidly progressed and EVAR is now widely used as treatment of thoracic and abdominal aortic aneurysms (AAA).
-The advantages of endovascular repair over open repair are that they...
+Since then the technology of the devices has rapidly progressed and EVAR is now widely used as a treatment of thoracic and abdominal aortic aneurysms (AAA).
+The advantages of endovascular repair over open repair are tha...

 Cerebral venous thrombosis

 Cerebral venous thrombosis (CVT) refers to occlusion of venous channels in the cranial cavity, including dural venous thrombosis, cortical vein thrombosis and deep cerebral vein thrombosis.
 They often co-exist and the clinical presentation among them is very similar and non-specific.
 Furthermore...